 Many are interested in working with a particular group, such as the LGBTQ community, aboriginal community, at-risk youth, at-risk women, people with intellectual disabilities, or newcomers to Canada.
 You can request to work with a certain organization or population, and the college will try to arrange the internship for you.

 The internship is the most important part of your training.
 It’s where you will apply the skills you learned in class and get real CSW work experience.

 Many students get offered jobs at the same place they do their internship.
 So it can be a great way to kick-start your career.

 What else should you know about CSW training?

 Most CSW programs are about a year long.
 The goal is to quickly prepare you for entry-level CSW jobs, where you will continue to learn and develop your skills.

 After graduation, you will be qualified to work with social service and government agencies, mental health agencies, group homes, shelters, substance abuse centres, school boards, correctional facilities, and more.

 Admission requirements are usually quite simple—a high school diploma or GED, entrance test, and interview to determine your suitability for a career in social services.

 Still have questions?

 Get started by exploring the Community Support Worker diploma at Herzing College Winnipeg.
-Training takes 11 months and is available on campus and online.
+Training takes 12 months and includes a seven-week internship.